 For today’s easy shrimp ceviche recipe all you need is shrimp, limes, red onion, tomato, avocado, cilantro, jalapeno, salt and pepper.

 I buy small peeled, deveined and tails off raw shrimp.
 The cheapest.
 You can also add crab and scallops if you happen to have them on hand.

-Your shrimp is now “cooked” and ready to be combined with other ingredients.
+Your shrimp is now “cooked” and ready to be combined with other ingredients to make homemade ceviche.

 How to Make Ceviche with Cooked Shrimp

-If you are not “brave” enough to make ceviche with raw shrimp, use cooked.
+If you are not “brave” enough to make raw shrimp ceviche, make cooked shrimp ceviche.
 No worries, no judgement here.
 I was the same until a few weeks ago.
 Until I saw how perfectly lime juice cooks the shrimp.
 It was pink after sitting in acid for 1.5 hours!